drhoan/Master-Worker/README.md

 of threads to large values beyond a few hundred will cause your system to slow down considerably, so exercise caution.

-If you pass all tess cases, the output should look like below
+If you pass all tess cases, the output should look like below <br>
 <img width="486" alt="image" src="https://github.com/user-attachments/assets/30470731-9e78-424c-927e-6346eaa7d2eb" />

 Source https://www.cse.iitb.ac.in/~mythili/os/